Nasty, Romans & Vogons

 The current pattern of settlement and cultivation began with the Saxons.
 One of the early tribes were known as the Brahingas who gave their name to Braughing.
 The villages are stuffed full of Listed Buildings and old churches.
 Some of the latter have Saxon origins traces of the latter See Link: Listed Buildings in Herts

-Beyond that the main legacy is in the faded patterns of ditches, fields and tracks in what experts define as 'ancient' countryside with villages, isolated farms and hamlets, narrow lanes and very old hedgerows; a pattern of settlement thought to have been created by 'assarting', or the clearance of forests, in the 12th & 13th century.
+Beyond that the main legacy of the distant past is in the faded patterns of ditches, fields and tracks in what experts define as 'ancient' countryside with villages, isolated farms and hamlets, narrow lanes and very old hedgerows; a pattern of settlement thought to have been created by 'assarting', or the clearance of forests, in the 12th & 13th century.
 Forests apart, the area has always been relatively densely settled.

 Braughing’s decline as an administrative centre compared to St Albans started very early on, and in the Medieval era it must also have been eclipsed by places like Ware, with its access to the navigable River Lea.
 Like most places, the agricultural population and economy would have grown in the centuries immediately after the Norman Conquest.
 The 1300’s brought a sharp reversal as the climate cooled and crop failures were followed by the Black Death at a time when England was almost constantly at war.
 If there is once century to avoid on your time travels, this might be it!
 There are several abandoned villages hereabouts.
 Recovery took a century or more during which labour shortages led to rising incomes and a shift towards less labour-intensive pastoral farming, mainly sheep.
 People started investing in the their property and many of the oldest houses that you see today were the result of this ‘Great Rebuilding’.